Latest SeedProd News

 That said, WooCommerce doesn’t come with a drag-and-drop page builder.
 For visual editing functionality, you can use a WordPress page builder like SeedProd or Beaver Builder, but they will add to your overall website costs.

-A downside to the flexibility of WooCommerce is the learning curve involved.
-You’ll need to be more hands-on with website management and will need to sign up for a merchant account or with services like PayPal or Stripe.
+A downside to WooCommerce’s flexibility is the learning curve.
+You’ll need to be more hands-on with website management and sign up for a merchant account or with services like PayPal or Stripe.

 Shopify Ease of Use